christer-watson/BubbleCNN/README.md

 - vlassdownload.py

 The training is performed in the file cnnfitting.py and saved in a directory-formatted structure.
 Several draft models are provided, named cnnmodel(date)A where (date) is a MMDDYYYY format and A may be replaced with other letters.

+To apply a model to new data, the file makepredictfitsandimages.py is provided.
+The script requires a user to refer to a model, such as are provided, and the input data.
+The script uses the input data and model to predict which pixels are inside wind-blown bubbles, then outputs the results as fits-formatted astronomy files and png-formatted image files.